 The realization of the local self-government system is one of the preconditions of the realization of democracy.
-According to European charter of local self-government “self-government is the right and ability of local self-government bodies to regulate and control most part of the state issues (within the scopes of the law) with its own responsibility and hence for local people’s interests[i]”.
+According to the European charter of local self-government, “self-government is the right and ability of local self-government bodies to regulate and control most part of the state issues (within the scopes of the law) with its own responsibility and hence for local people’s interests[i]”.

-Laws on Local Self-government (1996, 2002)
+Laws on Local Self-Government (1996, 2002)

-European Charter of Local Self-government
+European Charter of Local Self-Government

 Constitution of the Republic of Armenia and Community Consolidation Concept

-Community Financing (budgeting) Peculiarities
+Community Financing (Budgeting) Peculiarities

-Nowadays community budgeting is actually under state control by means of territorial government link, i.e. regional administration.
+Nowadays, community budgeting is de jure under state control by means of the territorial government body, i.e., regional (marz) administration.
 Despite the fact that property tax and land tax are fully transferred to the community budget, the latter does not even cover half of the total expenditures.
 Local taxes provide 30-35%[iv] of the budget.
-There is also a problem of collecting the local taxes by the communities, which generates taxes, arrears[v].
-The reasons for accumulating debts are of tax payment (both physical and legal), which can be interpreted as a result of wrong financial management.
+Some of the reasons why debts accumulate are overdue tax payments (both physical and legal), which can be interpreted as a result of wrong financial management.

 - Income tax, land tax and property tax per capita

-- The number of population
+- The number of people

-- Necessity of state priority support[vi]
+- The necessity of state priority support[vi]

 Positive and Negative Sides of Decentralization

-[ii] [ii] 2, 3.1, 3.2, 4.1-4.6, 7.1, 7.3, 8.1-8.3, 9.1-9.8, 10.1, 10.2 և 11 articles
+[ii] 2, 3.1, 3.2, 4.1-4.6, 7.1, 7.3, 8.1-8.3, 9.1-9.8, 10.1, 10.2, 11 articles

-[iv] The analysis of the Ministry of Territorial Administration and Development (2007-2016)
+[iv] The analysis of the Ministry of Territorial Administration and Development (2007-2016).

-[vi] The RA Government defines the list, based on the relative index of the first two factors
+[vi] The RA Government defines the list, based on the relative index of the first two factors.

-Author: Hakob Hakobyan. © All rights are reserved.
+Author: Hakob Hakobyan © All rights are reserved.